August 1st, 2020

 6:00 p.m. – 9:00 p.m.

 The Dancing Bear Lodge

-Don’t miss this Appalachian Culinary Event featuring 7 of the best regional chefs cooking their own personal dishes to benefit New Hope Children’s Advocacy Center.
-Each dish has a common theme, they incorporate with Benton’s Bacon.
+Don’t miss this Appalachian Culinary Event featuring some of the best regional chefs cooking their own personal dishes to benefit New Hope.
+Each dish has a common theme they incorporate with Benton’s Bacon.

-The event will be held in Townsend, TN at the beautiful Dancing Bear Appalachian Bistro and incorporates a Bourbon or Wine Tasting session with each ticket.
+The event will be held in Townsend, TN at the beautiful Dancing Bear Appalachian Bistro and includes a Bourbon or Wine Tasting session with each ticket.

 Interested in sponsoring Bacon at the Bear?

 MEET THE CHEFS of BACON 2019!